Kull-AG/DbAccessCodeGen/README.md

         }
 ```

-The most advanced use case currently is customizing naming convetion.
+The most advanced use case currently is customizing naming convention.
 You can set the NamingJS Value in the Yaml file that points to a JavaScript file which allows overwriting all methods of the [NamingHandler](DbAccessCodeGen/Configuration/NamingHandler.cs).
 An example can be found in the [Test project](DbCode.Test/naming.js)